BilelSaid87/INSPIRITED/README.md

 https://healthcare-startups.de/macht-landluft-beschwerdefrei-hackathon-in-oberpfalz-gibt-antworten/

-Munchkin is an AI driven platform to assist people with depression after the inpatient stay in the hospital.
+INSPIRITED is an AI driven platform to assist people with depression after the inpatient stay in the hospital.

 The device can be seen as a speech robot or chatbot allowing following features and functionalities:
   - Mood evaluation and monitoring